Baja Gray Whale Expedition - Elsewheria

 Which airport do I fly into?

 You’ll be flying into Loreto International Airport (IATA: LTO), located in Baja California Sur, Mexico.
 This is the gateway to our adventure and where we’ll kick things off.
 Loreto is a small, charming seaside town with a walkable center, colorful colonial buildings, and a relaxed, welcoming vibe, perfect for an extra night before or after your expedition.
-Once you book your trip, we’ll send you a travel guide we’ve put together for Loreto.
+We've put together a Loreto guide to help you to make the most of your time there.

 Are airport transfers included?